 - Cavity treatment with metal-free fillings that are not only non-toxic but require minimal tooth structure to be “drilled away” to accommodate the filling.
 This combination of advanced, cosmetic materials and gentle techniques that promote natural healing and lifelike design, form the greatest bond between dental ceramics and organic structure.
 So, biomimetic fillings are designed to last a lifetime.
 Traditional fillings and restorations tend to crack, which allows bacteria to penetrate and infect the tooth.

 - Conservative crowns eliminate the aggressive “reduction” or drilling-down of natural, otherwise healthy tooth structure.
 Advanced materials and adhesives build up teeth, replicating natural strength, and resilience.
-Dr. Dalwani is adept at recreating teeth in a manner where they respond to daily functions, biting, and chewing, no differently than natural and healthy teeth.
+Dr. Altman and Dr. Dalwani are adept at recreating teeth in a manner where they respond to daily functions, biting, and chewing, no differently than natural and healthy teeth.
 Such techniques and products reduce the risk of stress and cracking for lifelong durability and health.

 - Alternatives to root canal therapy are recommended, as biomimetic dentists like Dr. Altman and Dr. Dalwani recognize that no procedure can completely clean out the bacteria at the center of an infected tooth.
 Harmful pathogens are left behind.
 Your dentist is happy to discuss restorative procedures that use resilient, tissue-friendly (biocompatible) materials to seal teeth from infection, preventing reinfection, and the need for root canal treatment down the road.
 If a tooth cannot be “saved” with restorative therapy, she will discuss safe tooth replacement with dental implants.